laminas/laminas-eventmanager/doc/book/tutorial.md

 # Tutorial

-This tutorial explores the various features of zend-eventmanager.
+This tutorial explores the various features of laminas-eventmanager.

 ## Terminology